 Lebanon: Conflict Profile

-In 1948 the ethnic structure of Lebanese society transformed again with the first influx of around 110,000 Palestinian refugees into Lebanon after the declaration of the Israeli state and the Arab-Israeli War.
-After the 1967 Arab-Israeli War, where Israel occupied the Golan Heights, Sinai, Gaza and the West Bank, a second large influx of Palestinian refugees entered Lebanon and by the start of the civil war there were around 400,000 Palestinian refugees in Lebanon.
+In 1948, after the declaration of the Israeli state, around 110,000 Palestinian refugees flew into Lebanon.
+During the 1967 Arab-Israeli War, when Israel occupied the Golan Heights, Sinai, Gaza and the West Bank, a second large influx of Palestinian refugees entered Lebanon and by the start of the civil war there were around 400,000 Palestinian refugees in Lebanon.
 The Palestinian resistance movement moved much of its fighting strength into the South of Lebanon in 1970 after the massacres of Black September in Jordan.
-From here they were more able to attack Israel as Lebanon was politically more fragmented and they had political supporters in the Lebanese goverment who were sympathetic to their cause.
+From here they were more able to attack Israel, as Lebanon was politically more fragmented and they had political supporters in the Lebanese goverment who were sympathetic to their cause.
 The increasing attacks on northern Israeli settlements and the subsequent counter-attacks by the Israeli Defence Force (IDF) heightened the tension in the area.
-The Palestine Liberation Organization (PLO), at this point, were a loose confederation of different political and armed groups but Yassir Arafat was able to unite its factions under his leadership.
+The Palestine Liberation Organization (PLO), at this point, was a loose confederation of different political and armed groups but Yassir Arafat was able to unite its factions under his leadership.

 These events and emerging violent political movements steadily built up the increasing tensions in the region, along with other factors that included the rise of Arab nationalism, the Cold War and the Iran-Iraq War.
 Violence ultimately imploded in Lebanon in 1975, with the beginning of the civil war, in which Syria, Israel and the PLO also played out their own proxy wars.